Your trip includes

 Day 9: Fatima - Lisbon – Medjugorje

-You will have an early morning transfer from Fatima to Lisbon (approximately one and half hours) to board your flight to either: Dubrovnik, Split, Zagreb, or Sarajevo.
+Today, you will have an early morning transfer from Fatima to Lisbon where you will board your flight to either Dubrovnik, Split, Zagreb, or Sarajevo.
 After landing, you will collect your luggage in the baggage claim area, and continue to the Arrival’s Hall where you will be greeted by a tour guide and/or driver.
-You will be escorted to the vehicle which will take you on the 2.5 hour drive to the village of Medjugorje.
+You will be escorted to the bus and head on the 2.5 hour drive to the village of Medjugorje.
 Once in Medjugorje, you will meet your fellow pilgrims and host family.
-Your group will enjoy a dinner together before retiring for the evening.
+Your group will enjoy a delicious dinner together before retiring for the evening.

 Days 10 - 12: Medjugorje